How they achieved increased customer enrollment and engagement in their loyalty program through optimizing their marketing automation strategy.

 A retailer wanted to drive customers to their loyalty program.
 However, they had overcome a big roadblock: their data was in such a state that they couldn’t confidently execute first name personalization, let alone a targeted dynamic loyalty campaign.
 An underlying cause of this challenge stemmed in part from the fact that several of their many brands were managing their marketing automation activities in their own separate platforms, so the customer data was siloed.

-Working with Covalent Marketing, the retailor was able to significantly transform their marketing to be more automated and customer-centric by taking the following three steps.
+Working with Covalent Marketing, the retailer was able to significantly transform their marketing to be more automated and customer-centric by taking the following three steps.

 Step One: Customer Journey Mapping